MycroftAI/ZZZ-RETIRED__mycroft-core-documentation/user/pages/02.development/03.creating-a-skill/docs.md

 This is outside of the class definition, and is used to actually create a skill object when the script is called.

 ## Testing your skill
-Creating tests is an essential part of making your skill, and ensures that you have properly built your skill and that Mycroft can determine your intents from a sample phrase.
+Creating tests is an essential part of making your skill, and ensures that you have properly created your skill and that Mycroft can determine your intents from a sample phrase.

 ### Creating tests
 Intent tests take the form of an `.intent.json` file with a structure inside that determines whether a particular intent is found.
 Take a look at the first test file, `sample1.intent.json` in the Hello World skill.